-Although still chilly, temperatures are on the rise.
+Although still chilly, the cooler temperatures are on the rise.
 The landscape slowly begins to thaw, at least at lower altitudes.

 You can still expect to see snow on the ground and certainly on the mountains.
 Spring flowers begin to appear, and wildlife give birth to their young.

 The infamous Patagonian winds begin to show their force as the season progresses.

 Snow and rain can still fall at any time – this is Patagonia after all – but you can also experience some glorious, calm, blue sky days.

 Throughout spring, the days get longer, and by the end of November, you can enjoy over 14 hours of daylight.